Paper Dolls: Reception

-The series attempted to ride the wave of popular glossy nighttime soaps, such as Dallas and Dynasty.
+The series attempted to ride the wave of popular glossy night time soaps, such as Dallas and Dynasty.
 When Paper Dolls premiered in September 1984, the first episode achieved an 18.4 rating, and featured the requisite stock pleasures of the genre, such as big business, glamour, intrigue, catfights and verbal spats (particularly between Racine and the other cast members).
 In one scene, Mark enters Racine's office while she is getting a massage, asking "Do you want me to wait outside until you're decent?"
 Racine responds "How much time do you have?"
 In another scene, an irate Julia, brandishing a Barbie-style fashion doll of her daughter, storms into Racine's office.
 "This will not be the new Taryn Blake doll!" she barks.
 "The eyes are brown!"
 Coolly, Racine quips, "I guess they couldn't quite match that bloodshot tone."

 Even with a series of rave reviews in People urging viewers to give the show a chance, ratings were low and the series was not able to find an audience, due in large part because it had been pre-empted on some weeks by the baseball playoffs.
 The final episode of the series found David on the verge of failure after an influential fashion critic is blackmailed by Wesley and Racine to pan his new sportswear collection; Marjorie is feared dead in a plane crash; and Racine receives a call from Mark intimating that his digging into her secretive past and had uncovered something very interesting.
 The cliffhangers were left unresolved.